passaglia/japandata/README.md

 ## japandata.maps

-`japandata.maps` provides national, prefectural, and municipal topojson maps from 1920 to today.
+National, prefectural, and municipal topojson maps from 1920 to today.

 ```python
 from japandata.maps import load_map